Rotorcraft Loss of Lubrication

 led directly to the formalized oil-out operational requirements.
 [1]

-LOL capability was formalized as a key design requirement
+LoL capability was formalized as a key design requirement

-under the Utility Tactical Transport Aircraft System (UTTAS) program
+under the Utility Tactical Transport Aircraft System (UTTAS) program [2 & 3]

-UH-60 Black Hawk.
+fielding of the UH-60 Black Hawk.

-The US Army Aeronautical Design Standard ADS-50
+The U.S. Army Aeronautical Design Standard, ADS-50,

-detailed the original Loss of Lubrication qualification test
+first detailed the original Loss of Lubrication

 The Federal Aviation Regulation (FAR) 29.927(c)